Integrated into the GeoStudio Suite

 A sensitivity analysis can be readily

-conducted with TEMP/W by cloning multiple analyses using the Analysis Tree, and
+conducted with TEMP/W and TEMP3D by cloning multiple analyses using the Analysis Tree, and

 then making slight changes to each one.